$0 Northwest Territories Foster Care Quick-Start Checklist

 Navigating the Permanency Decision

 Permanency decisions are among the most emotionally complex moments in foster care.
-A child you have loved and cared for may have a biological family, an Indigenous governing body, and a legal guardian — the Director of Child and Family Services — all with different views on what the right path forward looks like.
+A child you have loved and cared for may have a biological family, an Indigenous governing body, and HSS decision-makers with different views on what the right path forward looks like.

 The NWT's legal framework gives Indigenous communities significant authority over these decisions, particularly under Bill C-92 and for communities that have established their own Indigenous laws.
 For a non-Indigenous foster parent who has formed a deep attachment to an Indigenous child, understanding this framework in advance — rather than discovering it when a permanency decision is being made — is essential.